Viole-Grace/Intent_Detection/README.md

 # Intent_Detection
-Intent Detection on Enron Email Dataset, as part of a tasklist by Stride AI
+Intent Detection on Enron Email Dataset, solved as a part of a tasklist by Stride.AI